 The 2018 12-mile will tour Edgewood Park, go along the shoreline in Bayview Park and Long Wharf, and ride through Wooster Square!
 This route will not have a police escort.
 We created this route at the request of adult riders wanting a shorter route that travels at a steady pace through parts of New Haven the ride has not seen before.
 The route has just one stop at Bayview Park, next to the Long Wharf Nature Preserve.
 (The section along the Long Wharf Preserve is gravel/dirt and single track.
 Some may choose to walk their bikes through this short section.)
 This entire ride is flat and fun -- and explores new bike infrastructure and some beautiful cherry blossoms in the city!
 The 2018 map is coming soon!

 In 2013, we added a metric century -- 62 miles long -- for those up for an even more serious ride.
-New in 2017 is a rest stop near mile 17 at 115 Pond Hill Rd in Wallingford.
-This ride has 3 stops: Pond Hill, Perk on Church, and Lighthouse Park.
+This ride has 3 stops: Sleeping Giant, Perk on Church, and Lighthouse Park.
 This ride is for serious cyclists only.
 You must be an adult with a road bike-- No mountain bikes allowed on this ride.
 Support for this ride ends at 2pm.
-We want all riders to make it to the celebration at East Rock, which runs until 2pm, when the March for Science begins.
-This route should not change in 2018.
+We want all riders to make it to the celebration at East Rock.